-&lt;sup>6 The SDWA already allows but does not require states to provide subsidized assistance from drinking water SRFs.
+8 The SDWA allows but does not require states to provide subsidized assistance from drinking water SRFs.
+Similar language was added to the CWA in 2014 (P.L.
+113-121).

 Perhaps the most critical concern is the fact that federal capitalization grants are entirely subject to appropriations, which generally have been flat or declining for more than a decade, as shown in Figure 1.
 The FY2009 exception to this trend reflects temporary funding under the American Recovery and Reinvestment Act of 2009 (ARRA, P.L.
 111-5).
-The President's FY2013 budget request for capitalization grants for the two SRF programs was 15% below the \$2.38 billion total appropriated in FY2012.
-The FY2014 request for the two programs totals \$1.9 billion and is nearly 20% below the FY2012-appropriated amount.
+The President's FY2016 budget request for capitalization grants for the two SRF programs was 2.3% below the \$2.36 billion total appropriated in FY2015.
+Similarly, the FY2017 request for the two programs totals \$2.0 billion and is nearly 13% below the FY2016-appropriated amount.

-Figure 1.
-SRF Appropriations, FY2005-2014 Request
+Figure I. SRF Appropriations, FY2007-FY2017 Request